wangkuiyi/goplus/README.md

 - Fully compatible with [the Go language](https://github.com/golang/go).
 - Script-like style, and more readable code for data science than Go.

-For example, the following is a legal Go+ source code:
+For example, the following is legal Go+ source code:

 ```go
 a := [1, 2, 3.4]